ZiitoZnarf/ZiitoZnarf/README.md

 I am currently a Software Engineering student attending Arizona State Univerity.
 I'm learning how to use GitHub for professional software development in the future.
+Many of my repositories are filled with class projects or Barrett Honors Enrichment Contracts which I have completed.
 Let me know if you have any tips on anything software related.